How companies can build VR spaces inside Linden Lab’s Sansar

 Ebbe Altberg: We wanted to make sure that we don’t create a lot of friction in the ability to create and share a tremendous amount of interesting content.
 A virtual experience — what we call a scene, which is the building block, compared to a region in Second Life — in Sansar it can be up to four kilometers by four kilometers.
 A region in Second Life is 256 meters by 256 meters.
 You can create huge experiences.

 There are a lot of other differences.
-In Second Life all the regions run hot, 24/7, whether someone is visiting or not.
+In Second Life, all the regions run hot, 24/7, whether someone is visiting or not.
 The server costs are high.
-In Sansar, when everyone leaves a scene, if no one’s visiting, we can park it on disc, and when someone comes to visit we spin it up fast for people to get into it.
+In Sansar, when everyone leaves a scene, if no one’s visiting, we can park it on disc, and when someone comes to visit, we spin it up fast for people to get into it.
 Only the areas that are being visited are actually using compute power.

-In Sansar we also support instanced scenes.
+In Sansar, we also support instanced scenes.
 When an experience fills up, we can just launch additional instances, which means that if you create an interesting game on the platform, something like that, you can have an infinite amount of demand to experience it with no problem, just like any game would.
 You don’t have to have 100,000 people in a single instance of Halo.
-Computing would be really difficult, if you wanted to make that performant.
-We can have a cutoff where we say, “Okay, that’s enough people in that scene, now spawn a new one.”
-That makes it more interesting to certain creators, because they know they can reach a really large audience with the content they create.
+Computing would be really difficult if you wanted to make that performant.
+We can have a cutoff where we say, “OK, that’s enough people in that scene, now spawn a new one.”
+That makes it more interesting to certain creators because they know they can reach a really large audience with the content they create.

-GamesBeat: Intel said it took two and a half months to build this.
+GamesBeat: Intel said it took two-and-a-half months to build this.
 Did you have to work closely with them?

 Altberg: Our internal studio made the content in collaboration with Intel.
 They made this whole show floor, a near-perfect replica.
 The architect that built this stage, he had never seen the space, so we helped him take a look at it as it was being built.
 He was really floored by the amount of detail.
 He’s hoping to take his clients through here.
-When he came out of the experience he pulled up a render on his PC, a 2D render, and he leans into his computer.
+When he came out of the experience, he pulled up a render on his PC, a 2D render, and he leans into his computer.
 I said, “Did you just try to walk into your computer?”
 He said, “I totally did!”

 There are different types of use cases, whether it’s education, architecture, design, gaming, and role-playing.
 There are so many ways to do this.
-Today it’s really fairly technically complex to create something like this.
+Today, it’s really fairly technically complex to create something like this.
 You have to work with Unity or Unreal.
 Only a few specialized studios have their own engines.
-Then you have to have an engineering team to build a back end, an avatar system, a monetization system, a social communication system.
+Then, you have to have an engineering team to build a back end, an avatar system, a monetization system, a social communication system.
 That’s heavy lifting.
-We provide all of it, so people can just focus on building the content and people can instantly come into it and have social interactions, with each other and with the content.
+We provide all of it, so people can just focus on building the content, and people can instantly come into it and have social interactions with each other and with the content.

 Aech’s Garage, have you been in there?
 You have to check that out.
 We worked with Warner Bros. and Steven Spielberg gave us the thumbs up.
 He came in and checked it out.
 I know the author of Ready Player One has been in there as well.
 He was really psyched about it.
 He had some cool ideas for how to take it further.
 We also built the inside of the i8 processor, so you can walk inside of the chip.
 All of that content was built in seven or eight weeks.